Indian authorities sat on evidence that millions of euros were paid to Rafale middleman: Mediapart

 The Rafale jets are India’s first major acquisition of fighter planes in over two decades.
 According to the online journal, the two French firms paid a middleman identified as Sushen Gupta several million euros over the 15 years leading up to the signature of the contract between the two countries in 2016.

-An influential intermediary in arms deals, Gupta was arrested on March 26, 2019, in Delhi by the Enforcement Directorate on allegations of money laundering.
+An influential intermediary in arms deals, Gupta was arrested on March 26, 2019, in Delhi by the Enforcement Directorate on charges of money laundering.
 The charges against him relate to the 2013 corruption scandal, dubbed “Choppergate”, which centred on a 550-million-euro contract for the sale to India of helicopters manufactured by the Italian-British firm AgustaWestland.

-Gupta and other intermediaries were paid, using inflated invoices for what were termed as “software consultancy” contracts, more than 50 million euros in commissions by AgustaWestland through offshore companies, according to Mediapart.
+Gupta and other intermediaries were paid more than 50 million euros in commissions by AgustaWestland through offshore companies, using inflated invoices for what were termed as “software consultancy” contracts, according to Mediapart.
 The Enforcement Directorate suspects that part of the money was paid as bribes “to politicians, bureaucrats and government functionaries”.

 In their investigations into the routes of the secret funds, the Enforcement Directorate discovered that Gupta also “received kickbacks” in order to influence the result of “other defence deals”.